-These tensions show up in all facets of organizational life including leadership (control vs. empowerment), teamwork (tasks vs. relationships), strategy (competition vs. collaboration), structure (centralized vs. decentralized), and within ourselves (work vs. home).
+These tensions show up in all facets of organizational life, including leadership (control vs. empowerment), teamwork (tasks vs. relationships), strategy (competition vs. collaboration), structure (centralized vs. decentralized), and within ourselves (work vs. home).

-Common business models and tools are not very useful in managing paradoxes.
-Instead, CCL suggests mapping paradoxes through Polarity Mapping, a concept developed by Barry Johnson, and Duality Mapping, a new approach developed by CCL.
+Instead, we suggest mapping paradoxes through Polarity Mapping®, a concept developed by Barry Johnson, founder of Polarity Partnerships and author of Polarity Management: Identifying and Managing Unsolvable Problems, and Duality Mapping, a new approach developed by CCL.

 Duality Mapping draws on the concept of yin and yang.
-Yin and yang in the Chinese classical philosophy originates from two of the oldest books in China, I Ching (or Book of Changes) and Tao De Ching.
+Yin and yang in the Chinese classical philosophy originates from 2 of the oldest books in China, I Ching (or Book of Changes) and Tao De Ching.

 The yin-yang symbol stands as a reminder that paradoxes are interrelated and interdependent.
 Often the yin-yang symbol is viewed as showing unity-in-opposites, balance and equilibrium.
 But there are variations of the yin-yang symbol.
 The proportions of yin and yang may vary widely, interacting with each other and working together dynamically.
 The ancient philosophy reminds us that paradoxical forces are not only opposed, but also cooperate with each other.